drivelock/uefiloader/Readme.txt

    Preferred: "UDK2015" and "UefiBootLoader" shall reside in the same folder (Makefiles are configured for this)

-2. collect used UDK libraries in one folder (manually or by "UefiBootLoader/collectUDKLibs.sh") Makefile assumes it to be in the UDK "Build" folder named "Release" (e.g. UDK2015/Build/Release64)
+2. collect used UDK libraries in one folder (manually or by "UefiBootLoader/collectUDKLibs.sh") Makefile assumes it to be in the UDK "Build" folder named "Release64" (e.g. UDK2015/Build/Release64)

-3. If neccessary modify following variables in "UefiBootLoader/loader/Makefile":
+3. If necessary modify following variables in "UefiBootLoader/loader/Makefile":
     UDK         ?= ../../UDK2015
     (if you installed the UDK elsewhere)